 How to: Create and Initialize Trace Switches

-Although you can set trace levels and other configuration options in code, we recommend that you use the configuration file to manage the state of your switches.
-This is because managing the configuration of your switches in the configuration system gives you greater flexibility — you can turn on and off various switches and change levels without recompiling your application.
+Although you can set trace levels and other configuration options in code, it is recommended that you use the configuration file to manage the state of your switches.
+This is because managing the configuration of your switches in the configuration system allows you greater flexibility — you can turn on and off various switches and change levels without recompiling your application.
 For more information, see Configuring Trace Switches.